payu-india/CMS-Chatbot/docs/Offerings/introduction-cross-border-payments-import/cb-lrs-integration/integrate-payu-hosted-checkout-cb-lrs.md

 metadata:
   robots: index
 ---
-PayU’s **_payment** API supports LRS transactions by capturing the following information additional to the typical PayU Hosted Checkout transaction:
+PayU’s **_payment** API supports LRS transactions by capturing the following information in addition to the typical PayU Hosted Checkout transaction for cross-border paymentsL

-* LRS Service Type
+* LRS Service Type - _Mandatory for LRS transactions_
-* PAN of buyer
+* PAN of buyer - Mandatory for LRS transactions, will be captured on PayU page if not sent in the request
-* First Name, Last Name of buyer (as on PAN)
+* First Name, Last Name of buyer (as on PAN) - _Mandatory for LRS transactions, will be captured on PayU page if not sent in the request_
-* Date of Birth of buyer
+* Date of Birth of buyer - _Mandatory for LRS transactions, will be captured on PayU page if not sent in the request_

 > 📘 Reference:
 >